 However, for more in-depth and comprehensive searching you will need to use subject databases - particularly abstracting and indexing databases.
 These databases enable you search across a huge number of journal titles at the same time and often provide links to full text articles.
 Alternatively, you can use the bibliographic information to find the articles on other electronic resources or in the Andersonian Library (or other libraries).

-One way of finding journal articles on a particular topic is to use SUPrimo's 'Articles + Databases' search and search using keywords associated with the topic.
+One way of finding journal articles on a particular topic is to use SUPrimo's 'Articles and paers' search and search using keywords associated with the topic.

 (N.B.
 This search does not cover all journals that you can access online or in the Andersonian Library, but it is a quick way of finding articles which are covered by this search.)